Skip to main content

 Allocated to Customer A15152050

-Table 21: Planned Production Output for a single customer scenario
+Table 12: Planned Production Output for a single customer scenario

 5.2.2 MULTIPLE CUSTOMER SCENARIO

 To have multiple customers for a specific item as a supplier is a scenario that requires a proper adjustment of the Planned Production Output data provided by the supplier.
-The supplier MUST NOT simply provide the total quantities of the Planned Production Output to both customers since they are not specific.
+The supplier must not simply provide the total quantities of the Planned Production Output to both customers since they are not specific.
 On the one hand, they are not helpful and, on the other hand, they cause a legal issue if they allow customers to draw conclusions about each other.
 A simplified illustration of the situation where the total Planned Production Output is allocated to different customers is shown in the table below:

 Day 1Day 2Day 3Sum